Tornado Warning System

-Due to the turbulent weather that middle Tennessee has experienced during the past years, the City of Brentwood has initiated an Early Warning System using warning sirens.
-These sirens are intended to alert residents to a possible tornado and )encourage them to seek further weather information.
+Due to the turbulent weather that middle Tennessee has experienced during the past years, the City of Brentwood has developed a Tornado Warning System using warning sirens.
+These sirens are intended to alert residents to a possible tornado and encourage them to seek further weather information.

 Siren Locations - Click here for a map of siren locations

 - Granny White Park *